ec1oud/evproduction.org/wiki/Progress_Pics.md

 Female Mold
 -----------

+The inside of this will be used as a mold to put Freedom EV bodies into production.

 |                                                                                             |                                                                                  |                      |                                                 |
 |---------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|----------------------|-------------------------------------------------|
 | ![As it came back from the boat shop](Hr_R001-010.jpg "As it came back from the boat shop") | ![Splits in half down the middle](R001-011.jpg "Splits in half down the middle") | ![](Hr_R001-012.jpg) | ![Painted mold](Hr_R001-019.jpg "Painted mold") |